nshiab/simple-data-analysis/README.md

 You can also import the minified bundle with a npm-based CDN like [esm.sh](https://esm.sh/).

 You'll find an example [here](https://github.com/nshiab/simple-data-analysis/blob/main/examples/index.html).
 You can copy and paste the code into an HTML file.
 You can also adapt it to any bundler or framework of your choice.

-### Others

-If you want to generate and save charts with Deno, Bun or Node.js, check the [journalism library](https://github.com/nshiab/journalism), more specifically the [savePlotChart function](https://nshiab.github.io/journalism/functions/savePlotChart.html).